 Convert JPG to PNG

-Use this JPG-to-PNG converter when you need a lossless container for edits or annotations.
-It does not recover quality already lost in the source JPG, but it helps avoid extra degradation on every future save.
+Use this JPG-to-PNG converter for edits or annotations.
+It does not recover detail already lost in the JPG; this dedicated PNG page starts at quality 100.

 Drag & drop your images here